12.2. The Symbol Selector¶

 Shapeburst fill: buffers a gradient fill, where a gradient is drawn from the boundary of a polygon towards the polygon’s centre.
 Configurable parameters include distance from the boundary to shade, use of color ramps or simple two color gradients, optional blurring of the fill and offsets;

-Outline: Arrow: uses a line arrow symbol layer to represent the polygon boundary;
+Outline: Arrow: uses a line arrow symbol layer to represent the polygon boundary.
+The settings for the outline arrow are the same as for line symbols.

 Outline: simple line: uses a simple line symbol layer to represent the polygon boundary (the interior rings, the exterior ring or all the rings).
+The settings for the outline simple line are the same as for line symbols.
 The Draw line only inside polygon option displays the polygon borders inside the polygon and can be useful to clearly represent adjacent polygon boundaries.

 When geometry type is polygon, you can choose to disable the automatic clipping of lines/polygons to the canvas extent.
 In some cases this clipping results in unfavourable symbology (e.g. centroid fills where the centroid must always be the actual feature’s centroid).